ModelOriented/weles/python/README.md

 from weles import models

-models.upload(model, 'example_model', 'This is an example model.', 'target', ['example', 'easy'], train_data_to_upload, 'example_data', 'This is an example dataset', 'requirements.txt')
+models.upload(model, 'example_model', 'This is an example model.', 'target', ['example', 'easy'], train_data_to_upload, 'example_data', 'This is an example dataset', 'requirements.txt') models.upload(model, 'example_model', 'This is an example model.', 'target', ['example', 'easy'], data_hash, None, None, 'requirements.txt') models.upload(model, 'example_model', 'This is an example model.', 'target', ['example', 'easy'], data_hash, 'example_data', 'This is an example dataset', 'requirements.txt') models.upload(path_to_model, 'example_model', 'This is an example model.', 'target', ['example', 'easy'], data_hash, None, None, 'requirements.txt')
 ```

 In this moment *model* is being uploaded to the **weles**.
 If requested environment had not been already created in the **weles**, it will be created.
 You do not have to wait for its creation.
 You will receive special *id*, that you can pass to the function *status* to check the progress of the uploading.